termlen0/termlen0.github.io/_posts/2020-11-28-observations.md

 But the idea of GitOps goes further than that – it uses tools to compare the actual production state of your endpoints with what's under source control and then it tells you when they don't match.
-This post introduces the idea of a "CareTaker" that ensures that detects out-of-band (OOB) changes made to the network endpoints and alerts the operator to make a manual decision.
+This post introduces the idea of a "CareTaker" that detects out-of-band (OOB) changes made to the network endpoints and alerts the operator to make a manual decision.